YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 If you specify both NOBEFORE_IMAGES and BEFORE_IMAGES in the same journal-option-list, the last specification overrides any previous one(s).

-As YottaDB/GT.M creates new journal files only with the ON option and every ON specification must include either BEFORE_IMAGES or NOBEFORE_IMAGES.
+As YottaDB creates new journal files only with the ON option and every ON specification must include either BEFORE_IMAGES or NOBEFORE_IMAGES.
 If the user specifies [NO]BEFORE_IMAGES along with the OFF option serve no purpose.

 Although it is possible to perform an online switch of a database from (or to) NOBEFORE-IMAGE journaling to (or from) BEFORE-IMAGE journaling, it is important to understand that backward recovery can never succeed if it encounters even one in a set of journal files for a database without BEFORE-IMAGES.